 What Is Nonverbal Communication?

-Posture – The way that you hold your body or the way that you stand can communicate messages to other people.
-For example, if you are very interested in a conversation, you may find that you lean in towards the person that’s talking.
-Reclining back in your chair can show that you are comfortable and relaxed.
-If you are fidgeting and restless, it could indicate that you’re nervous or that you are impatient.
+How you hold your body, sit, lie down, or stand may communicate meaning to other people.
+For example, if you are interested in a conversation, you may lean in towards the person talking.
+Reclining back in a chair or crossing your legs might show you are comfortable and relaxed.
+If you are fidgeting and restless, it could indicate negative emotions such as nervousness, impatience, or difficulty sitting still.

-Facial Expressions – There are many ways that your facial expressions can communicate the emotions that you’re feeling or the things that you’re thinking to the people around you.
+There are many ways that your facial expressions may communicate the emotions you feel to the people around you.
 Smiling can let people know that you are happy or friendly.
-Frowning communicates that you may be sad or concerned.
-Furrowing your eyebrows can make you look angry or like you’re deep in thought.
+Frowning often communicates that you are sad, irritated, or concerned.
+Furrowing your eyebrows can make you look angry or focused.

-Space – The amount of space that you leave between you and someone else can communicate your feelings as well.
-When two people sit very closely together with little space between them, it can show that they have an attraction to one another or that they’re in a close relationship.
-Alternately, if a person purposefully puts a lot of space between them and someone else, it can show that they’re not comfortable with the other person.
+The amount of space you leave between you and someone else may also communicate your feelings.
+When two people sit very closely together with little space between them, it can show that they are in a close relationship.
+Alternately, if a person purposefully puts a lot of space between them and someone else, they might feel uncomfortable with physical closeness, or wish to end the conversation.

-Touch – Physical touch can communicate all kinds of emotions.
-You can show compassion and empathy for someone by giving them a hug when they are sad.
-You can give a high-five to someone to show that you support them and are celebrating with them.
-Or, you may notice that small children hit one another to show their frustration and anger with a situation or person.
+Physical touch can communicate several emotions.
+You might show compassion and empathy for someone by hugging them when they are sad.
+You may give a high-five to someone to show that you support them and are celebrating with them.
+Or you might tap someone on the shoulder to get their attention if they are turned away from you.